FLC-QU-hep/CaloClouds-3/README.md

 - `pointcloud`: The parent module for code to be imported.
     - `configs.py`: A symlink to the default configs file.
 Changes are ignored by git by default.
     - `config_varients`: Library of configs files that `configs.py` could point to.
 You can also import them directly.
+    - `data`: Data reading and writing, classes to hold data structures.
     - `evaluation`: Module containing functions for preparing data and calculating statistics for model evaluation.
     - `metadata`: Contains a set of subfolders (and symlinks to subfolders) specifying the metadata for each dataset.
 For example, detector geometry.
     - `models`: Model classes themselves, and some helper code specific to models.
+    - `anomalies`: Code relating to anomaly detection in the data.
     - `utils`: Misc code that is useful at multiple points.
 - `scripts`: Code that doesn't get imported.
 Every file below this directory is an entry point.
     - `pointcloud`: Symlink back to the parent module, so that scripts can import code from it without messing with the path.